kollklienstuber/460/weeks/week_2/blog.md

 ## Mockup

 For the mock up of the site, I ended up going a much different route then originally thought.
-The inital mock up for the site looked like the below,
+The initial mock up for the site looked like the below,

 ![wireframe](pics/wireframe.PNG "JS prompt")

-As you can see it is much different then the initial site being that the layout has changed in addition to the overall project itself.
+As you can see it is much different than the initial site being that the layout has changed in addition to the overall project itself.
 The wireframe for the current version ended up looking like.